 Restaurants offering take-home meal preorders

-Here are the spots offering take-home meals for Christmas and Chanukah:
+Here are the spots offering take-home meals for Christmas and Chanukah (no prices means a la carte):

 Other holiday meals throughout December